Abhi99121/Check/index.md

 ![Screenshot (205)](https://user-images.githubusercontent.com/64247518/122635323-d5acaa00-d100-11eb-8f4d-71160127c6d2.png)
 ![Screenshot (206)](https://user-images.githubusercontent.com/64247518/122635326-d9d8c780-d100-11eb-8da6-d64945d68055.png)

-Coming to the initial step,a pairplot is drawn between different numerical features on the basis of different platforms chosen for the analysis, namely-Instagram and Facebook, and some initial conclusions could be drawn from the plot
-The plot between clicks and impression was observed to be exponential for Instagram and linear for Facebook
+Coming to the initial step,a pairplot is drawn between different numerical features on the basis of different platforms chosen for the analysis, namely-Instagram and Facebook, and some initial conclusions could be drawn from the plot.The plot between clicks and impression was observed to be exponential for Instagram and linear for Facebook
 ![Screenshot (218)](https://user-images.githubusercontent.com/64247518/122640450-5083be00-d11d-11eb-8589-77673a57121b.png)

 It is observed that there are 4 campaigns, unique clicks and spend with respect to these 4 different campaigns are plotted.
 It is observed that maximum and minimum expenditure have been done on campaign 1 and campaign 3 respectively, a similar trend is observed with respect to the number of unique clicks.